-snp One or more columns of a SnpMatrix object

-nlevels Probability cells are coloured according to frequency.
-This argument gives the number of colours that can be used
+snp One or more columns of a SnpMatrix object nlevels Probability cells are coloured according to frequency.
+This argument gives the number of colours that can be used color.palette The colour palette to be used

 The plot takes the form of an equilateral triangle in which each apex represents a certain assignment to one of the three genotypes.
 A point within the triangle represents, by the perpendicular distance from each side, the three probabilities.
-Each of the 253 probability classes is represented by a hexagonal cell, coloured according to its frequency in the data, which is also written within the cell pool 23 pool
+Each of the 253 probability classes is represented by a hexagonal cell, coloured according to its frequency in the data, which is also written within the cell pool pool(..., score = FALSE)